Towson Distracted Driver Accident Attorney

 The phrase “distracted driving” refers to any activity that diverts your attention from the road.
-Distracted driving is a frequent cause of police-reported vehicle accidents.
+Distracted driving is a frequent cause of police-reported vehicle accidents in Towson, Maryland.
 One of the leading forms of distraction is cell phone use.
 Maryland law prohibits the use of hand-held mobile phones while driving.

 Any sort of distraction causes drivers to lose crucial visual and auditory information and perception that is needed to prevent a collision.
+If you have been injured in a car crash due to another person’s negligence, contact Towson distracted driver accident lawyer John Leppler today.
 Driving a car is a task that requires your full attention.
 When you’re distracted, it’s easy to miss what’s going on around you and make a mistake.
 In the United States, 3 out of 4 car crashes involve some form of driver distraction.
 The three most common types are visual distraction, manual distraction, and cognitive distraction.

-As an experienced car accident lawyer, John Leppler can tell you that taking your eyes off the road for more than two seconds at any given time is a risk.
+As an experienced car accident lawyer in Towson, Maryland, John Leppler can tell you that taking your eyes off the road for more than two seconds at any given time is a risk.
 Examples of visual distractions include anything from applying makeup or moving around objects in the car to putting on clothes, reading a map, watching videos, using electronic devices, and more.

 Anything that takes one or both hands off the steering wheel or your feet off the pedals is a manual distraction.
 Examples of manual distractions are making a phone call or eating and drinking while driving.

 Anything that takes your mind completely away from driving, such as talking on a cell phone or texting, can be considered cognitive distraction.
-These are often the most dangerous types of distractions because they require all of your attention and more than two seconds to complete.
+As Towson distracted driver attorneys, we can tell you that these are often the most dangerous types of distractions because they require all of your attention and more than two seconds to complete.

 Talking on a cell phone, texting and engaging in social media are just some examples of cognitive distractions that can take your mind completely away from driving.
 Cognitive distractions also include daydreaming, arguing with other passengers, and more.